Study delay

 Which financial provision can you apply for?

-You are only entitled to financial support or possible extension of the performance grant if you do not yet have a diploma and if you are delayed in the period in which you are still entitled to a DUO performance grant (in other words: the first four years of your performance grant).
+You are only entitled to financial support or possible extension of the performance grant if you do not yet have a diploma and if you are delayed in the period in which you are still entitled to a DUO performance grant (in other words: the first four years of your performance grant) or, for students without DUO study finance: with a delay within the nominal study duration.
 Any delay you may experience thereafter will be at your own expense and risk.

-This means (also for international students without a DUO grant) that you must have suffered the delay within the first four years of your (first) higher education study.
-If you first studied elsewhere for two years before you started your studies here, this period has already expired after two years at Tilburg University.
+This means that you must have suffered the delay within the first four years of your (first) higher education study (or, if yu don't have DUO study finance: within the nominal study duration).
+The years in which you studied elsewhere with study finance from DUO also count.
 You must submit your request for financial support or a performance grant just before the end of that period ( see chapter 2, section 1, article 7 of the Profile fund, if you have Dutch study finance).

 When special circumstances are reported that (may) lead to a delay, it can be discussed which actions can be taken to limit the delay as much as possible.